-Family Law Mediation
+Family Law Mediation is Effective

-Church, Langdon, Lopp, Banet Law Firm has extensive training and experience in family law mediation and has helped clients in Kentuckiana for many years.
-Attorney Dana Eberle-Peay is both knowledgeable and compassionate, and she understands how to help families reach agreements and move on with their lives.
-If you would like to learn more about family law mediation, contact Dana at (812) 725-8224 for a confidential initial conversation.
+CLLB Law Firm has extensive training and experience in family law mediation and has helped clients in Indiana for many years.
+Attorney Dana Eberle-Peay is knowledgeable and compassionate, recognizing the value of mutually agreed-upon solutions.

 How Does Family Law Mediation Work?

-- identify the matters that need to be resolved;
+- Identify the matters that need to be resolved.

-- prioritize the issues and examine them one at a time;
+- Prioritize the issues and examine them one at a time.

-- discuss potential solutions;
+- Discuss potential solutions.

-- revise, edit, and prepare the agreement for signing.
+- Revise, edit, and prepare the agreement for signing.